Helping you grow closer to God

 So this huge feast is coming.
 They would do all the legal documents and then they would have seven days and instead of going on a honeymoon, they literally hung around, especially if it was a big wedding, for seven days.
 And everyone would bring oil and wine, all the children would get nuts.
 And it was just like a huge, big party for seven days.

-So it’s probably middle or late in the week of festivities.
 When you read the passage carefully, it says, “Jesus was invited to the wedding.”
 The word “invite” is singular.
 Okay?
 Jesus was invited.

 Have you ever invited someone to a party and they come with five of their friends?
 Right?
 This is what happened.
 “We are going to run out of drinks, we’re going to run out of chips, we’re going to run out of food, what are we going to do?
 What are we going to do?”